 - From New York (JFK) to Glasgow with Delta

 - From Orlando to Glasgow with Virgin Atlantic

-- From Philadelphia to Glasgow and Edinburgh with American Airlines
+- From Philadelphia to Edinburgh with American Airlines

 - From Toronto to Glasgow with Air Transat and Air Canada rouge